keenan-cooper/Marketing-Analytics-for-a-Food-Delivery-Platform/README.md

 ## Key Insights for Presentation

-There were many threads to explore but I'll be looking mainly at these topics:
+There were many threads to explore but I'll be looking mainly at these topics.
+The number on the bulleted lists represent the title and order of the visualizations used as they appeared in the exploratory section.

 1. Campaign success
-    14. Number of campaign success and success rate (horizontal bar plots)
+    - #14 Number of campaign success and success rate (horizontal bar plots)>
-    25. Relationship between campaign success rate and country (facetted horizontal barplots)
+    - #25 Relationship between campaign success rate and country (facetted horizontal barplots)
 2. Sales channel
-    11. Number of purchases by sales channel (histograms)
+    - #11 Number of purchases by sales channel (histograms)
-    12. Share of purchases by sales channel (horizontal barplot)
+    - #12 Share of purchases by sales channel (horizontal barplot)
-    13. Average number of purchases per channel per ID (horizontal bar plot)
+    - #13 Average number of purchases per channel per ID (horizontal bar plot)
 3. Purchasing trends
-    8. Average amount spent per product per customer (horizontal barplot)
+    - #8 Average amount spent per product per customer (horizontal barplot)
-    9. Share of spending by product type (horizontal barplot)
+    - #9 Share of spending by product type (horizontal barplot)
 4. Number of dependents
-    10. Number of dependents per household (barplots)
+    - #10 Number of dependents per household (barplots)
-    21. Correlation between numerical variables (heat map)
+    - #21 Correlation between numerical variables (heat map)
-    22. Income, total amount spent, and total purchases vs number of dependents (regression plots)
+    - #22 Income, total amount spent, and total purchases vs number of dependents (regression plots)
-    32. Relationship between income, total amount spent, and the number of dependents (categorical scatter plot)
+    - #32 Relationship between income, total amount spent, and the number of dependents (categorical scatter plot)